The Standard (band)

 The Standard are an American indie rock band from Portland, Oregon.

 History

-The Standard formed in Portland in 1999 out of members who had all previously played in Portland indie groups.
-The group signed with Touch and Go Records in 2002 for one release, and had two releases on Yep Roc in 2004–05.
+The Standard was formed in Portland in 1999 out of members who had all previously played in Portland indie groups.
+The group signed with Touch and Go Records in 2002 for one release and had two releases on Yep Roc in 2004–05.
 In 2008, they released their last album Swimmer on Partisan Records, a label co-founded by Tim Putnam.